 You can't get away from it

-Geography is everywhere.
-It encompasses history, geography and science to equip students with the knowledge and understanding of the physical, cultural, political, and economical realities of today’s world.
+Geography encompasses history and science.
+Studying geography equips students with the knowledge and understanding of physical, cultural, political, and economical realities of today’s world.
 Geography can teach how people, places, and environments are all connected.

 Degrees & Majors

 Our Geography major integrates 46 credit hours of history and environmental science courses along with a core set of geography courses to create a perfect major for someone who is fascinated by our earth.

 A geography minor is a popular addition to a number of majors.
 It can focus more towards history or environmental science and requires 16 credit hours.

 Taylor is one of the few Christian colleges offering a geography major, making it extremely unique.
 To be good stewards of our earth, we need to know cultural and historical backgrounds, as well as knowing how to take care of our environment.

 What type of student would ideally suit Taylor’s Geography Department?

 If you are interested in growing spiritually, while learning about our world through culture, history or science, you would make an ideal geography student.

 Will I have the opportunity to study abroad while in the program?